nlpub/russe/2022/tox/index.md

 If the generated paraphrase receives correct answers with high (>=90%) confidence, then it gets into our dataset.

-For the original data, we took the toxic part of the toxic classification datasets based on Odnoklassniki (https://www.kaggle.com/blackmoon/russian-language-toxic-comments) and Pikabu (https://www.kaggle.com/alexandersemiletov/toxic-russian-comments).
+For the original data, we took the toxic part of the toxic classification datasets based on [Odnoklassniki] (https://www.kaggle.com/blackmoon/russian-language-toxic-comments) and [Pikabu](https://www.kaggle.com/alexandersemiletov/toxic-russian-comments).
 As a result, We collected a dataset with paraphrases for 5026 toxic sentences, each having 1-3 paraphrase variants, resulting in 7058 paraphrases overall.

 ## Evaluation